Full-time State Law Enforcement Employees

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-- This table provides the total number of state law enforcement employees, the total number of male officers, the total number of female officers, the total number of male civilian employees, and the total number of female civilian employees for each participating state law enforcement agency listed alphabetically by agency by state.
+- This table provides the number of state law enforcement employees, the number of male officers, the number of female officers, the number of male civilian employees, and the number of female civilian employees listed alphabetically by state.

 If you have questions about this table